Eileen Filler-Corn is the first woman to be nominated for Speaker of the Virginia House of Delegates

 It has been my great honor to serve as House Democratic Leader in this momentous year, and I am so grateful for the support of my colleagues.
 I look forward to working with every single member of the House of Delegates, Democrat and Republican, to move Virginia forward.”Delegate Eileen Filler-Corn

-During the meeting, it was announced that Delegate Charniele Herring will serve as the new Majority Leader in the House of Delegates.
+During the meeting, it was announced that Delegate Charniele Herring will be the new Majority Leader in the House of Delegates.
 Herring is the first woman and the first African American to hold that position.

 Virginia made history again today.
 I just spoke with Eileen Filler-Corn, Charniele Herring, and Rip Sullivan and congratulated them on their historic new roles.
 Eileen Filler-Corn is the first woman Speaker of the House in Virginia’s history, and Charniele Herring is the House of Delegates’ first woman and first African-American Majority Leader.
 It is an honor to serve our Commonwealth with them.Virginia Governor Ralph Northam